Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

   -v, --verbose  increase output verbosity
 ```

-As you can see, the optional arguments, if you don't specify action, need some value like this :
+As you can see, the optional arguments, if you don't use action keyword, need some value like this :

 > python3 (the above python name) --verbose 1(and so on)

-But you don't need to specify some value for the optional argumet. that is why you use action.
+But you don't need to specify some value for the optional argument. that's why you use action keyword.

 And if you type in as follows :

 > parser.add_argument("-v", "--verbose", help="increase output verbosity", action="store_true")